google-deepmind/torch-distributions/doc/src/index.markdown

 ####randomkit.laplaceCDF(x, loc, scale)

 Cumulative distribution function of a Laplace distribution with location `loc` and scale `scale`, evaluated at `x`.

 ##Direct access to FFI

-###cephes.ffi.&ast;
+###randomkit.ffi.&ast;

-Functions directly accessible at the top of the `cephes` table are Lua wrappers to the actual C functions from Cephes, with extra error checking.
-If, for any reason, you want to get rid of this error checking and of a possible overhead, the FFI-wrapper functions can be called directly via `cephes.ffi.myfunction()` instead of `cephes.myfunction()`.
+Functions directly accessible at the top of the `randomkit` table are Lua wrappers to the actual C functions from Randomkit, with extra error checking.
+If, for any reason, you want to get rid of this error checking and of a possible overhead, the FFI-wrapper functions can be called directly via `randomkit.ffi.myfunction()` instead of `randomkit.myfunction()`.